By: Dr. David Rice

-When they did that, did you change your preparation design back to your Lithium Disilicate prep?
+When they switched from 3Y to 5Y on you, did you change your preparation design back to your Lithium Disilicate prep?
 Or are you still prepping the same as you did when the rep came in and told you Zirconia is 1400 megapascal and you can prep it at .6mm?

 And you know what’s more fracture tough than 5Y Zirconia?
-The Lithium Disilicate … the e.max your lab told you to replace.
+The Lithium Disilicate that the e.max lab told you to replace.

 Slight squirrel chase here.
 The easiest explanation I can share for fracture toughness is this: You’re driving down the highway.
 A stone kicks up and dings your windshield.
 When the ding stays a ding, you’re fracture tough.
 When your ding cracks all the way across, you’re not.